i05nagai/memorandum/language/english_speaking.md

 * springboard
     * a board that bends when you jump on the end of it, used to help you jump higher in some sports or physical exercises
     * A springboard is also something that provides an opportunity to achieve something
+    * something that is a basis from which other things grow or develop
+        * a springboard for/to/into sth
+            * Manufacturing facilities abroad could be a springboard for our expansion in a market
+        * a springboard to do sth
+            * They intend to use the £150 million acquisition as a springboard to buy other food brands.
 * humidifier
     * run the humidifier
     * If the air in your house is dry, a  mist humidifier or vaporizer can moisten it to ease congestion and coughs.